Lax/Learn-iOS-Swift-by-Examples/Lister/README.md

 ## Swift Features

-The Swift version of the Lister sample makes use of many features unique to Swift, including:
+The Lister sample makes use of many features unique to Swift, including:

 #### Nested types